 Peter Abrahamson is a senior executive with more than 35 years' experience as CEO and Managing Director of companies and subsidiaries in the ophthalmic space including Allergan, Advanced Medical Optics and Eye Co as well as ASX listed groups.
 He has proven skills in leading pharmaceutical and medical device businesses at senior levels with demonstrated skills in leadership and strategic planning.
 He has operated in Australia, New Zealand, Hong Kong and Shanghai.

-Peter Abrahamson is a member of the Audit and Risk Committee.
+Peter Abrahamson is a member of the Audit and Risk Committee and Chair of the Fundraising and Engagement Committee.